Setting Up Secure Automation Workflows with n8n

 - Public webhooks with predictable URLs.

-- Storing credentials without an encryption key.
+- Credentials stored without an encryption key.

-- Exposed UI without authentication.
+- UI exposed without authentication.

-- Over-privileged credentials used across many workflows.
+- Over-privileged credentials used across too many workflows.

 Best practices for securing n8n instances